pexip/os-rustc/src/doc/rustc-dev-guide/src/memory.md

 type was already constructed.
 If it was, we just get the same pointer we had before, otherwise we make a fresh pointer.
-With this schema if we want to know if two types are the same, all we need to do is compare the pointers which is efficient. [`TyKind`] should never be constructed on the stack, and it would be unusable if done so.
+With this schema if we want to know if two types are the same, all we need to do is compare the pointers which is efficient. [`ty::TyKind`] should never be constructed on the stack, and it would be unusable if done so.
 You always allocate them from this arena and you always intern them so they are unique.